-- 1) All absences that can reasonably be foreseen should be approved by the use of the "Non-School Sponsored Pre-excused Absence" form.
+1) All absences that can reasonably be foreseen should be approved by the use of the "Non-School Sponsored Pre-excused Absence" form.
 These forms are located in the attendance office, reception office and online.
 A note from the parent/guardian is required along with administrative approval.
 Students will receive the appropriate assignments for missed work at the time students notify their teachers.
-The completed form is then returned to the attendance office. - 2) Students wishing to get assignments before returning to school should: (a) absences of one or two days contact the teacher, check the website or contact a friend in class to obtain information, (b) absences of three or more days call the attendance office requesting assignments.
+The completed form is then returned to the attendance office.

+2) Students wishing to get assignments before returning to school should: (a) absences of one or two days - contact the teacher, check the website or contact a friend in class to obtain information, (b) absences of three or more days - call the attendance office requesting assignments.
 Please remember that teachers need time to prepare assignments.
-Assignments may be picked up in the attendance office the day following the request. - 3) Juniors and seniors are permitted four days per year of excused absence for college visits.
+Assignments may be picked up in the attendance office the day following the request.

+3) Juniors and seniors are permitted four days per year of excused absence for college visits.
 However, students are encouraged to schedule college visits during school breaks.
-If a college is visited during school time a "Non-School Sponsored Pre-Excused Absence Form" must be completed and on file or the absence will be unexcused.
-(College visits are not considered "school related" activities.) - 4) The Code of Virginia requires that, "Every teacher in every school in the Commonwealth shall keep an accurate daily record of attendance of all children..."
+If a college is visited during school time a "Pre-Excused Absence Form" must be completed and on file or the absence will be unexcused.
+Official documentation from the college is required.

+4) The Code of Virginia requires that, "Every teacher in every school in the Commonwealth shall keep an accurate daily record of attendance of all children..."
 The teacher's class record is the official record of student absences.
 The school will contact the home on each day of a student's absence from school.
 If a student accumulates four (4) unexcused absences, written notification will be sent to the parent(s) or guardian.
 If a student accumulates five (5) unexcused absences, the director or his designee shall make a reasonable effort to ensure that direct contact is made with the parent, either in person or through telephone conversation to obtain an explanation for the pupil's absence and to explain to the parent the consequences of continued nonattendance.
 The director or his/her designee, the pupil and the pupil's parent(s) shall jointly develop a plan to resolve the pupil's nonattendance.
 Such plan shall include documentation of the reason for the pupil's nonattendance.
 If the pupil is absent an additional day (6 days) without an excuse, the director or his designee shall schedule a conference within ten (10) days with the pupil, his/her parent(s), and any school personnel or other community service providers to resolve issues related to the pupil's nonattendance.
 The conference shall be held no later than fifteen (15) school days after the sixth absence.
-Upon the next unexcused absence (7 days), the school director or his designee shall enforce the provisions of the compulsory attendance laws by either or both of the following: (I) filing a complaint with the Juvenile and Domestic Relations Court alleging the pupil is a child in need of supervision as defined in § 16.1-228 of the Code of Virginia, or (2) instituting proceedings against the parent(s) pursuant to § 18.2-371 or §22.1-262 of the Code of Virginia.
-If a student has ten (10) or more unexcused absences from school on consecutive school days, the director may submit a petition to the appropriate court, which may result in the court's suspension of the student's driver's license.
+Upon the next unexcused absence (7 days), the school director or his designee shall enforce the provisions of the compulsory attendance laws by either or both of the following: (I) contacting the home division so that a complaint can be filed with the Juvenile and Domestic Relations Court alleging the pupil is a child in need of supervision as defined in § 16.1-228 of the Code of Virginia, or (2) contacting the home division so that proceedings can be instituted against the parent(s) pursuant to § 18.2-371 or §22.1-262 of the Code of Virginia.
+If a student has ten (10) or more unexcused absences from school on consecutive school days, the director may contact the home division so that a petition can be submitted to the appropriate court, which may result in the court's suspension of the student's driver's license.